Fabian Müller (*1964)

 «Eiger» for large orchestra was commissioned by and premiered at the «Musik-Festwochen» in Interlaken 2004.
 Conductor Andris Nelsons led the Latvian National Symphony Orchestra.

 Fabian Müller began as a cellist (he studied with Claude Starck at the Zurich Conservatory) and has increasingly dedicated his energies to composition.
 His first composition teacher was Josef Haselbach (Conservatory Zurich).
 He spent several years at the Aspen Music Festival (Colorado) and studied there with George Tsontakis, Jacob Druckman and Bernard Rands.
-In 1996 he won the composition prize at the Aspen Music Festival (Jacob Druckman Prize).
-He also received recognition for his violin concerto (1993/94) which was recorded on CD by Tomasz Tomaszewski (violin), Marc Andreae (cond.) and the Prague Symphony Orchestra.
+In 1996 he won the composition prize at the Aspen Music Festival (Jacob Druckman Award for Orchestral Composition).
+2006 he received for his work until to date an award from the canton of Zurich.
+And in 2012 he was awarded the «Zollikon Art Prize».
+Fabian Müller is one of the nominees for the Swiss Music Award 2016 of the Federal Office for Culture of Switzerland.

-The orchestral works were premiered or conducted by David Zinman, Andris Nelsons, Andrey Boreyko, Sir Roger Norrington, Christopher Hogwood, Dmitrj Liss, Marc Andreae, Ruben Gazarian, Peter Qundijan, Gábor Takács-Nagy, Howard Griffith, etc.
+The orchestral works were premiered and conducted by David Zinman, Andris Nelsons, Andrey Boreyko, Sir Roger Norrington, Christopher Hogwood, Dmitrj Liss, Marc Andreae, Ruben Gazarian, Wen-Pin Chien, Peter Qundijan, Gábor Takács-Nagy, Howard Griffith, Claude Villaret, Kaspar Zehnder a.o.